minhnguyen-ai/flowinquiry-server/README.md

 ### Packaging as jar

-To build the final jar and optimize the flexwork application for production, run:
+To build the final jar and optimize the flexwork-app application for production, run:

 ```
 ./gradlew -Pprod clean bootJar